CORPORAL NEIL FRUSTAGLIO

 Unable to feel anything from the waist down, Cpl Frustaglio began dragging himself toward the Quick Reaction Force team, pulling up to aid the victims.
 His last memory before waking in Germany is that of his body giving out, his vision failing, being carried by a friend and hearing him say everything would be alright.
 Airlifted first to Baghdad, Ballad and then Landstuhl, Germany, Cpl Frustaglio arrived at Bethesda Naval Hospital, and finally to Walter Reed Army Medical Center, spending more than a year recovering from his injuries.

-Neil enjoys spending time with his wife Pam and their three children, Dillinger, Duncan, and Rose.
-His other interests include hunting, fishing, competitive shooting, radio controlled aircraft and rock crawlers and riding his specially adapted Harley Davidson Trike.
+Neil enjoys spending time with his three children, Dillinger, Duncan, and Rose.
+His other interests include hunting, fishing, competitive shooting, and riding his specially adapted Harley Davidson Trike.
 He also likes reading and listening to music.
-He is on the Board of Directors for M1 for Vets as well as a member of the DAV and a VFW life member.
+He is on the Board of Directors for M1 for Vets as well as an active member of the CVMA Chapter 23-3, DAV, and a VFW life member.
 He obtained his bachelor’s degree in communications from Arizona State in December 2016.

 Cpl Frustaglio would like to thank all those who helped make his Homes For Our Troops home a reality and wants them to know that the ability to move around his home without worrying about accessibility is amazing.
 “Living in an accessible home makes everything easier.
 All the little and big things that I have had trouble with in the past I no longer worry about being able to complete,” he says.
 “I can do what I need to do as a husband and father, and that means so much to me and my family.”